 In 2009 the Mexican government introduced a large-scale appliance replacement program that helped 1.9 million low-income household replace their old refrigerators and air conditioners with more energy efficient models.
 The program provides both direct cash payments and subsidized financing.
 The direct cash payments came in two different amounts, approximately corresponding to \$140 and \$80 dollars.
 To qualify for the more generous subsidy a household needed to have a fairly low level of mean electricity consumption.
-Households with medium levels of electricity consumption were eligible for the smaller subsidy, and households with high levels of electricity consumption were eligible for subsidized financing only.
+Households with medium levels of electricity consumption were eligible for the smaller subsidized financing only.
 This structure was implemented out of distributional concerns in an attempt to target the program to lower-income households (Davis et al., 2014).